Patribots4738/ChargedUp2023/README.md

 This repository is entirely student-created and maintained.
 We are a team of students, for students, and we are proud to be a part of the _FIRST&reg;_ community.
-Thanks for checking us out!
+Thanks for checking us out, and be sure to star this repo if you found anything helpful!